franckvalot/opencell-website-test/content/_index.md

         proof of concept workshop were quickly developed and integrated into the core open source model.
 The support team was very proactive and quickly helped us to resolve all technical issues....
-  title: Hear it from our customers
+  title: Hear it from our customers.
 separator7:
   description: Additional resources
   number: '06'